-It Starts Simple
+AC Repair Starts Simple

-If there is still an issue, the technician may ask you to see the circuit breaker box.
-They may flip the circuit switches to off and then back to on to see if that activates the AC.
+If there is still an issue, the technician may request to see your circuit breaker box.
+They might flip the circuit switches to off and then back to on to see if that activates the AC.

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 Have answers, will fix